CleanCut/rusty_engine/README.md

 [Questions], [bug reports], and contributions are most welcome!

-If you would like to support this project, please star this repository and [sponsor](https://github.com/sponsors/CleanCut) me. 💖
+If you would like to support this project, please star this repository and consider [sponsoring me] on GitHub. 💖

 ## Features

-- 4-channel audio system supporting MP3, WAV, Vorbis and Flac.
-- Keyboard, mouse, and window input events.
-- OpenGL backend via glium.
+See [this issue](https://github.com/CleanCut/rusty_engine/issues/9) for details about currently-supported features.

-## Aspirational Plans
+## Courses

-- Companion course ([Ultimate Rust Crash Course]) with project walkthrough videos (the course exists, it just doesn't have project walkthrough videos yet)
-- Switch to Vulkan/Metal via [rendy] before OpenGL stops working on macOS.
-- A user guide
+I plan to integrate using this game engine into some of my courses.
+If you

+- [Ultimate Rust Crash Course]
+- As-yet-unnamed 3 day course on O'Reilly online.

 ### Audio Dependencies on Linux